Trump seeks Pakistan's help to end long Afghanistan war

 Now, both countries say they want to smooth tensions.

-Their meeting was much more than a courtesy call.
-Khan traveled to Washington with Pakistan's top military official and the head of the country's powerful Inter-Services Intelligence agency, or ISI, which has a long history of connections to militant groups.
+In a sign he means business, Khan traveled to Washington with Pakistan's top military official and the head of the country's powerful Inter-Services Intelligence agency, or ISI, which has a long history of connections to militant groups.

 Before he arrived, Pakistan arrested a radical cleric and U.S.-wanted terror suspect implicated in the 2008 attacks in Mumbai, India, that killed 166 people.
 The U.S. had offered a $10 million reward for Hafiz Saeed's arrest, but for months, he lived freely in Pakistan.

-Pakistan, which is suffering economically, wants to reset relations with the U.S. in hopes of securing more investment, trade and possibly a restoration of American aid that Trump cut.
-The president hinted that American aid could be restored depending on their talks.
+Pakistan is suffering economically and wants to reset relations with the U.S. in hopes of securing investment, trade and possibly a restoration of American aid that Trump cut.
+"All of that can come back, depending on what we work out," Trump said.

-There are important issues to discuss beyond Afghanistan, including energy, defense and trade.
-The two also will talk about India, an archenemy of Pakistan and Islamabad's cozy relations with China.
+Beyond Afghanistan, the two discussed energy, defense and trade as well as India, an archenemy of Pakistan, and Islamabad's cozy relations with China.

-They were also expected to discuss a U.S. demand that Pakistan release Dr. Shakil Afridi, a doctor who ran a fake vaccination campaign to help the CIA confirm the whereabouts of bin Laden and kill him in a May 2011 raid that the U.S. carried out without first informing the Pakistani government.
+They said they also would discuss a U.S. demand that Pakistan release Dr. Shakil Afridi, a doctor who ran a fake vaccination campaign to help the CIA confirm the whereabouts of bin Laden and kill him in a May 2011 raid that the U.S. carried out without first informing the Pakistani government.

 Trump also said that when he met recently with Indian Prime Minister Narendra Modi, he was asked if he would like to mediate a dispute between India and Pakistan over Himalayan territory of Kashmir.